 Studies have shown a connection between sports performance and meditation with programs such as Mindful Sport Performance Enhancement (MSPE) and Mindfulness Meditation Training for Sport (MMTS).

 Sports psychologists believe that practicing mindfulness and bringing awareness to the present moment can help you understand your emotions, eliminate anxiety, and get into a flow-like state during competition.

 Pro Tip: Before your next run, take a few moments to take several deep breaths, visualize the run and ground yourself, bringing awareness to the ask at hand.

 5. Poop Before You Run

 Anxiety and stress keep our bodies alert, preparing us for anything that may come.
-As previously mentioned, stress hormones can release into the GI tract, causing irritation to gut flora, resulting in diarrhea.
+As previously mentioned, stress hormones can release into the GI tract, causing irritation to gut flora, resulting in stress diarrhea.
 This includes intense runs or important races like a marathon.

 Pro Tip: In order not to get caught off guard with sporadic butt gravy, it's a good idea to evacuate your system beforehand.
 If you’re still concerned, bringing along a friendly toilet paper option can save you in the long run.

 Running and pooping is a challenge that most runners will encounter sooner or later, especially if you're working on a new personal record.
 Know that it's your body's response to physical and psychological stressors.
 Suddenly needing to drop Ninja Turtles in the sewer may not be ideal, but the effects are short-term.